ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 - Clean separation between read and write - no accidental modifications yet

 #### 6. **Play mode entry/exit (P key) - critical for iteration loops**
+Defered, will revisit with a better defined game mode.
+Current solution is a placeholder that cannot be dropped into the editor.

 - [ ] Create `EditorState` enum (Editor, EditorPlayMode)
 - [ ] Add P key binding to enter play mode
 - [ ] Serialize current scene state before entering play mode